ropensci/roweb3/content/blog/2024-12-01-forks-upstream-relationship/index.md

 Although these changes need to take place in the upstream repository, it doesn't necessarily mean that the upstream maintainers are responsible for making these changes.
-Forks maintainers are both the beneficiaries and the best placed to identify required changes, and should be encouraged to submit pull requests to upstream to make these changes.
+Fork maintainers are both the beneficiaries and the best placed to identify required changes, and should be encouraged to submit pull requests to upstream to make these changes.

-In the example of the Carpentries workbench, [Hugo submitted a pull request to a Sass variable to change the font](https://github.com/carpentries/varnish/pull/151), removing the need to change it in multiple locations.
+In the example of the Carpentries workbench, [Hugo submitted a pull request to implement a Sass variable for defining the font](https://github.com/carpentries/varnish/pull/151), removing the need to change it in multiple locations.

 On the fork's side, some other techniques can also make conflict resolution smoother.